Sedi-dev/students-marks-system/README.md

 This project demonstrates understanding of:

-- Dictionaries for strutured data storage
+- Dictionaries for structured data storage
 - Loops and iteration
 - Aggregation and calculations (averages)
 - Use of max() and min() with key functions
 - Input validation and user interaction

+---

 ## 🧠 How It Works